 For more details about the 2018 Algoma Bird Celebration visit the Bird City Algoma website at birdcityalgoma.com.
 Photos and videos of past Algoma Bird Celebrations can also be found on the website under archives.

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

-The Bird City Algoma Committee has offered a variety of educational opportunities since becoming a Bird City Wisconsin in 2013 in addition to programming at its annual International Migratory Bird Day celebration events described under Category 5.
+The Bird City Algoma Committee has offered a variety of educational opportunities since becoming a Bird City Wisconsin in 2013 in addition to programming at its annual International Migratory Bird Day celebration events described in 4D.